 So, why did the candidates make an appearance?
 According to Senate candidate Jack Williams of Weathersfield.
 “I’m here just as an observer.”
 After some confusion, he clarified later that they were not elected officials but candidates.
 “We’re candidates, not incumbents.
 We want to ensure you we want to help you. … we want to listen to you and help you.”
 He introduced those seated with him as the “Senate Team” saying, “We have the entire Windsor County Senate team and representatives here and we are here to offer suggestions.”
 He promised that “if we’re elected this is what we want to do: come to meetings and listen and offer any help we can.”

-Also in attendance was Andrea Murray, also a Senate candidate from Weathersfield who formally announced her run in a letter to the letter, and V.L.
+Also in attendance was Andrea Murray, also a Senate candidate from Weathersfield who formally announced her run in a letter to the editor, and V.L.
 Coffin of Cavendish, who is running for the House representing WDR-2.
 None that we could hear introduced themselves as Republicans.
 A message left on Williams’ phone Tuesday was not returned by Wednesday morning publishing time.

 It was actually good to see candidates from this southern part of the county — and to see them out and about.
 They have a vested interest in our communities.
 I’m not sure if most of our readers would know what the incumbent Windsor senators looked like if we didn’t run their pictures every so often.